-A Primary Bidder is bidding for £500,000 for a priority group individual measures scheme.
+A Primary Bidder is bidding for £500,000 (total NISEP cost to include NISEP spend on direct and indirect costs) for a priority group individual measures scheme.

 - The target cost effectiveness for this type of scheme is 1.3 p/kWh. - The energy saving target for this Primary Bidder would therefore be: